Making painted stripes part of your latest design ideas will liven up any space, and it's not as hard as you might think

 3. Measure and mark out stripes

-Start in one corner, measure the first measurement and mark with chalk or a faint pencil line and continue until finished.
+Start in one corner, take the first measurement, mark it with chalk or a faint pencil line, and continue until finished.
 Now get a long spirit level to mark out the stripes from ceiling to floor/corner to corner.
-A laser level like this Laser Level from Amazon and a long straight edge makes marking out the stripes easier.
+A laser level like this Laser Level from Amazon and a long straight edge make marking out the stripes easier.

 4. Tape and paint stripes